 Hepatitis C (HCV, Hep C)

-Jaundice (Hyperbilirubinemia in Adults)
+Jaundice (Hyperbilirubinemia) in Adults

 Kidney Infection (Pyelonephritis)

 Polycystic Kidney Disease (PKD)

 Schistosomiasis (snail fever), a disease caused by parasites, causes a variety of symptoms and signs, such as cough, rash and bloody diarrhea.
 Praziquantel is used in the treatment of schistosomiasis.

-Urinary Tract Infections (UTIs)
+Urinary Tract Infection (UTI)

 A urinary tract infection (UTI) is an infection of the bladder, kidneys, ureters, or urethra.
 E. coli, a type of bacteria that lives in the bowel and near the anus, causes most UTIs.
 UTI symptoms include pain, abdominal pain, mild fever, urinary urgency and frequency.
 Treatment involves a course of antibiotics.